About the Bible

 Jesus Christ, the second person of the Trinity, is the eternal Son of God and possesses all of the divine attributes of the Godhead (Titus 2:13).
 He is coequal and co-eternal with the Father (John 1:1-3; 10:30; 14:9; Heb 1:2).
 Christ was the agent through whom God the Father created all that exists (John 1:1-5; Col 1:16) and is the sustainer of creation (Col 1:15-17).
 Christ’s incarnation took place through the virgin birth (Is 7:14; Matt 1:23, 25; Luke 1:26-35).
 Throughout the incarnation, Christ was both fully man (Matt 27:50; Luke 2:40, 52; 10:21; 24:39; John 11:33) and fully God (John 10:30).
 His coming to earth did not compromise His position as deity.
 He willingly laid aside His privileges of deity, but none of the divine nature itself (Phil 2:5-8).
 The incarnation made it possible for God to reveal Himself to man (John 1:1-2) as well to die, providing redemption (John 3:16; John 12:47).

 Christ accomplished redemption through His death on the cross and the shedding of His blood (Col 1:14; Eph 1:7).
 This sacrifice was voluntary (Phil 2:5-8), substitutionary (Rom 5:8; 1 Pet 2:24), propitiatory (Rom 3:25; 1 John 2:2) and redemptive (Rom 3:24).
-The death of Christ is unlimited in its scope such that Christ died for all (1 John 2:2; 1 Tim 4:10; 2 Pet 2:1).
-Although only those who believe in Christ for their salvation enjoy the benefits of eternal life, all of mankind receives the common grace of life during which God temporarily restrains His wrath.
+While only those who believe in Christ for their salvation enjoy the benefits of eternal life, all of mankind receives the common grace of life during which God temporarily restrains His wrath.
 The benefits of the atonement toward the believer include the believer being set free from the punishment (Rom 3:24-25), penalty (Rom 5:8-9), power (Rom 6:1-11), and ultimately the presence of sin, and adopted into the family of God (Rom 8:12-17).
 The believer is also justified (declared righteous) (Rom 3:24-25) and given eternal life (John 3:16).

 Christ completed His work with His resurrection.
 Christ literally and physically rose from the grave after being put to death on the cross (John 20:19-20).
 This resurrection evidenced the deity of Christ as well as showed that the atoning sacrifice was acceptable before God (John 14:19; Rom 1:4).
 Christ’s resurrection also assures believers of the resurrection in which they, too, will share (Rom 4:25; 1 Cor 15).